 Sharing your personal data for legal and business purposes

-- to our employees, contractors and affiliated organisations that (i) need to know that information in order to process it on PatSnap’s behalf or to provide the Services; and (ii) have agreed not to disclose it to others;
+- Employees, contractors and affiliated organisations – that need to know that information in order to process it on PatSnap’s behalf.
+Our personnel are bound to confidentiality terms which cover their obligations to protect personal data.

 Legal basis for processing personal information

-If we ask you to provide personal information to comply with a legal requirement or to perform a contact with you, we will make this clear at the relevant time and advise you whether the provision of your personal information is mandatory or not (as well as of the possible consequences if you do not provide your personal information).
+- It is necessary to comply with a legal or regulatory obligation, for example, to respond to a court order or a regulator.
+If we ask you to provide personal data to comply with a legal requirement or to perform a contract with you, we will make this clear at the relevant time and advise you whether the provision of your personal data is mandatory or not (as well as of the possible consequences if you do not provide your personal data).

-If you have questions about or need further information concerning the legal basis on which we collect and use your personal information, please contact us using the contact details provided under the “Contact us” heading below .
+If you have any questions about or need further information concerning the legal basis on which we collect and use your personal data, please contact us at [email protected].

-We may anonymise your personal information for the purposes of internal analyses, for example product research to help us improve our Services.
-We may in turn pass the anonymised data onto third parties including but not limited to Amplitude, Inc., Gainsight, Inc., Google Analytics and Segment.io, Inc , for the purposes of improving our Services to you.
+We may anonymise your personal information for the purposes of internal analyses, for example product research to help us improve our products and services.
+We may in turn pass the anonymised data onto third parties including but not limited to Amplitude, Inc., Gainsight, Inc., Google Analytics and Segment.io, Inc, for the purposes of improving our products and services to you.

-From time to time you may receive from us a variety of communications, including but not limited to newsletters, emails and text messages (“the Marketing Communications”), that will include service updates, product advertising and offers related to our Services which we believe you may be interested in.
+We may send you marketing communications, including but not limited to newsletters, and emails (“the Marketing Communications”), that will include service updates, advertising and offers related to our products and services which we believe you may be interested in.

 At any time, you may change your Marketing Communication preferences, either by:

-- Electing to unsubscribe from the Marketing Communications sent to you by following the ‘unsubscribe’ link which can be found at the bottom of the emails
+- Electing to unsubscribe from the Marketing Communications sent to you by following the ‘unsubscribe’ link which can be found at the bottom of emails; or

-- Contacting our team directly using the ‘Contact Us’ option, found either in the email we sent or on the patsnap.com website.
+- Contacting our team directly by emailing [email protected] or the “Contact Us” option, found either in the email we sent or on the patsnap.com website.

-Aside from Marketing Communication, please note that from time to time, you may receive some important service information that we believe is critical to the use of our Services.
+Aside from Marketing Communication, please note that from time to time, you may receive some important service information that we believe is critical to the use of our products and services.
 In these exceptional circumstances, such information will be sent to you regardless of your Marketing Communication preferences.

-We use appropriate technical and organisational measures to protect the personal information that we collect and process about you.
-The measures we use are designed to provide a level of security appropriate to the risk of processing your personal information.
-Specific measures we use include but not limited to firewalls, anti-virus software and encrypting your personal information.
+We use appropriate technical and organizational measures to protect the personal information that we collect and process about you.
+The measures we use are designed to provide a level of security appropriate to the risk of collecting and processing your personal data information.
+Specific measures we use include but not limited to firewalls, anti – virus software and encrypting your personal data.

 International personal data transfers

-Your personal information may be transferred to, and processed in, countries other than the country in which you are resident.
-These countries may have data protection laws that are different to the laws of your country.
+Patsnap is a global business, and your personal data may be transferred to, and processed in, countries other than the country in which you are a resident.
+These countries may have different privacy and data protection laws to your country of residence.

-PatSnap will only keep your personal information for as long as it is necessary to provide you with the Services and to comply with governmental regulations.
-If you wish to terminate your use of the Services with PatSnap, please email us and we will take the necessary steps to delete said data in due course.
+We store your personal data throughout the period of your relationship with us and retain it for as long as necessary to fulfil the purposes for which we collected it, including for the purposes of satisfying legal, accounting or reporting obligations or to resolve disputes.
+If you wish to terminate your use of the product and services with PatSnap, please email us and we will take the necessary steps to delete your personal data in accordance with your legal rights.

-PatSnap Services are not directed to children under the age of thirteen (13).
-If a child below the age of 13 is found to be using PatSnap Services, and personal information has been transmitted to us, PatSnap shall take the necessary steps to remove the personal information collected and terminate the PatSnap Services provided.
+PatSnap products and services are not directed to children under the age of thirteen (13).
+If a child below the age of 13 is found to be using PatSnap products and services, and personal data has been transmitted to us, PatSnap shall take the necessary steps to remove the personal data collected and terminate the PatSnap products and services provided.